 Pension induction sessions for new employees have been held throughout the year both for the main employer, the London Borough of Hackney and Hackney Homes.
 Other ad hoc scheme presentations have been undertaken in schools and with other employers as required.
-In addition presentations have been provided at preretirement courses to support employees with their move into retirement.
-Feed back from the presentations is reviewed regularly and is overwhelmingly positive.
+In addition presentations have been provided at pre-retirement courses to support employees with their move into retirement.

-Scheme members have also been offered the opportunity to seek individual appointments with a pension specialist and this continues to be popular with an average of around 5 such sessions occurring each week.
+Scheme members have also been offered the opportunity to seek individual appointments with a pension specialist and this has proved to be extremely popular with an average of around 5 such sessions occurring each week.